Police discover body of 2nd juvenile girl in Lauderhill canal after finding 1st body hours earlier

 “It’s scary.
 It’s scary, you know, and my kids are freaking out,” neighbor Katie Levance said.
 “They’re wondering if it’s their friend.
 For me, somebody is going to come home today, and their daughter is gone.
 It’s too close to home.
 It’s too close for comfort to me.”

 Investigators said they have cross-referenced every missing person from the girls’ age group, and they have come up empty.
+They added they have not heard from either girl’s parents.

 If you have any information on this case, call Broward County Crime Stoppers at 954-493-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a reward of up to $5,000.